505th Infantry Regiment (United States): World War II

 In October Gavin was promoted to brigadier general and became the assistant division commander (ADC) of the 82nd Airborne Division.
 Gavin was replaced by Lieutenant Colonel Herbert F. Batcheller, formerly the regimental executive officer (XO).
 Soon afterwards, the 505th was pulled back to the United Kingdom, together with the rest of the 82nd Airborne Division (minus the 504th PIR) where they began training for Operation Overlord, the Allied invasion of Normandy.
-Originally sent to Northern Ireland, the 505th went to the Leicestershire, Nottinghamshire region of England in February 1944 and began strenuous training in preparation for the invasion.
+Originally sent to Northern Ireland, the 505th went to Quorn in Leicestershire, in the Midlands region of England in February 1944 and began strenuous training in preparation for the invasion.

 In the American airborne landings in Normandy in June 1944, the 505th PIR actually jumped before its scheduled "H-Hour", thus earning their motto "H-minus".
 Upon completing operations in the Ste.
 Mere-Eglise area, the unit was awarded the Presidential Unit Citation.
 In September 1944, the unit then participated in Operation Market Garden, in which the regiment received a second Presidential Unit Citation.
 The 505th later, in December 1944, fought in the Battle of the Bulge, the largest battle fought on the Western Front during World War II.
 By the end of the war, the 505th was awarded three foreign distinguished unit citations: the French fourragère, the Netherlands Military Order of William, and the Belgium fourragère.
 Following the German surrender in May 1945, the regiment served as part of the Allied occupation force in Berlin.

 Three of the five members of the 82nd Airborne Division to receive the Distinguished Service Cross twice during World War II were members of the regiment.
 They were the regiment's first commander, then-Colonel James M. Gavin, the 1st Battalion commander, Lieutenant Colonel Arthur F. Gorham and the 2nd Battalion commander, Lieutenant Colonel Benjamin H. Vandervoort.